MUAY THAI IN HUA HIN: WHERE TO TRAIN, STAY & EXPLORE

 Sitjoapho fighter, Justin Tran (red gloves) tests his skills, strength and stamina at Antza Stadium - Photo by Belen (Belen’s Instagram here)

-Antza Stadium has a different vibe with its indoor setup and bar-like feel with a larger expat and tourist crowd.
-The ring is surrounded by a mix of seating areas, including tables where you can enjoy burgers and drinks while watching the fights.
+Antza Stadium has a slightly different experience with its indoor layout and more bar-style setting.
+It tends to attract a larger expat and tourist crowd, with seating arranged around the ring where you can enjoy burgers and drinks while watching the fights.

 👕 Now that you know where to watch the action, let's help you get fully equipped to jump into training yourself!